rhishipatil17/Master/README.md

 # Master
-General repository with collection of resources
+General repository with collection of resources.